mnkvsoft/lira/readme.md

 Often in json response templates (which are simply functions that generate some values) you need to change some of the data and leave the rest unchanged.
 This is done by explicitly defining the function's return type as `json`.
 The block in which the function is used is a block of `C#` code, which will be discussed below.

-:triangular_flag_on_post: When calling functions in C# blocks The `$` character used in function declarations cannot be omitted
+:triangular_flag_on_post: When calling functions in C# blocks The `@` character used in function declarations cannot be omitted

 [change_json.rules](docs/examples/quick_start/change_json.rules)
 ```
 -------------------- declare

-$template.order:json =
+@template.order:json =
 {
     "id": {{ int }},
     "status": "paid",